-On the basis of the candidate's statement of interest, resume/CV/biography, responses to the questions, and interview the Membership Committee reviews the candidate against the current SSAC members' skills and as obtained in the latest member skills set survey.
-In particular, the Membership Committee seeks to determine the following:
+On the basis of the candidate's information and interview the Membership Committee reviews the candidate against the current SSAC members' skills.
+In particular, the Membership Committee seeks to answer the following primary questions:

 - 1. Is the candidate sufficiently familiar with the SSAC and its work? - 2.
-Can the candidate devote time to participation in the SSAC, including participating in regular meetings, work parties, and in the development of work products? - 3.
-Does the candidate bring to the SSAC skills and experiences missing from the current SSAC membership?
+Can the candidate devote time to participate in the SSAC, including participating in regular meetings, work parties, and in the development of work products? - 3.
+Does the candidate bring to the SSAC skills and experiences needed within the SSAC?

-In addition to comparing the candidate against the skills set survey, the Membership Committee compares the candidate against the secondary issues as follows:
+In addition to the primary questions, the Membership Committee compares the candidate against secondary issues as follows:

-- a.
-Relationship to other organizations inside ICANN; - b.
-Relationship to other organizations outside ICANN; and - c.
-Geographic diversity.
+- Relationship to other organizations inside ICANN; - Relationship to other organizations outside ICANN; and - Geographic, gender, and other diversity.

-The Membership Committee Chair will contact via email those candidates that the Membership Committee decides are not currently suitable for SSAC membership and thank them for their interest in the SSAC, but indicating that the Membership Committee is not recommending their addition to the SSAC at this time.
-It is important to note that the names of candidates who are not recommended for membership are not revealed to the SSAC.
+The Membership Committee Chair will inform via email those candidates that the Membership Committee decides are not currently suitable for SSAC membership.
+It is important to note that the names of candidates who are not recommended for membership are not disclosed outside of the Membership Committee.
 However, a candidate is not prevented from contacting SSAC members concerning the process.
-If a candidate appeals the decision, the SSAC Chair and Vice Chair shall address the appeal on a case-by-case basis.
-Candidates who have not been recommended for membership may not re-apply within the same 12-month period as their initial application.
+If a candidate appeals the decision, the SSAC Chair and Vice Chair shall determine how to address the appeal on a case-by-case basis; the decision of the Chair and Vice Chair shall be final.
+Candidates who have not been recommended for membership may not re-apply for at least 12 months after the date of submission of their initial application.

-For those candidates that the Membership Committee decides to recommend to the SSAC, the following procedures will apply:
+For those candidates whom the Membership Committee decides to recommend for membership to the SSAC, the following procedure will apply:

-- 1. The Director of SSAC Support will send a message to the SSAC on the list describing the Membership Committee's recommendation, including the statement of interest and resume/CV/biography, and asking for a decision in one week.
-The message should make it clear that if no objections are received the candidate will be considered as a member of the SSAC as an Invited Guest and the following steps will apply. - 2.
+- 1. The Director of SSAC Support will send a message to the SSAC list with the Membership Committee's recommendation, including all of the supporting information except the skills survey results, and allow at least one week for any SSAC member to respond with an objection, which must include the grounds for the objection.
+The message will make it clear that if no objections are received on the SSAC list the candidate will be considered as a member of the SSAC as an Invited Guest, subject to review by the ICANN Board.
+If during that period an objection is received, the procedure is interrupted at this point and the alternative procedure described below is followed. - 2.
+The Membership Committee Chair will send an email message to the candidate welcoming them as an Invited Guest. - 3.
+The Director, SSAC Support, will confirm the candidate's preferred email address for SSAC participation. - 4.
+Upon receiving confirmation of the candidate's email address it will be added to the SSAC list by the Director, SSAC Support, who shall also send a message to the SSAC list welcoming the new subscriber. - 5.
+The Director, SSAC Support, will add the Invited Guest to the SSAC wiki. - 6.
 The Director, SSAC Support, will prepare the following documents for submission by the SSAC Board Liaison for consideration by the ICANN Board of Directors at its next feasible regularly scheduled meeting: - a.
-A cover letter from the SSAC Chair sent via the SSAC Liaison to the ICANN Board of Directors requesting Board consideration of the SSAC's recommendation, including the prospective member's biographical information; and b.
-A Board Submission for the Board resolution to appoint the new member for a term of three calendar years commencing on 01 January of the next full year (See Appendices B and C.)
+A cover letter from the SSAC Chair sent via the SSAC Liaison to the ICANN Board of Directors requesting Board consideration of the SSAC's recommendation, including the prospective member's biographical information and Disclosure of Interest: and - b.
+A Board Submission for the Board resolution to appoint the new member for a term of three calendar years commencing on 01 January of the next year and ending on 31 December of the third year following the start.
+(See Appendices C and D.)